-What is an EWS1 form and why is it necessary?
+What is an EWS1 form and why are they needed?

 The EWS1 form is a cross-industry initiative from Building Societies Association (BSA), the Royal Institution of Chartered Surveyors (RICS) and UK Finance to enable a fire safety assessment to be carried out on properties clad with potentially combustible materials.

-What happens if there is unsafe cladding on a building?
-Who pays for remedial works?
+If there is unsafe cladding on a building who pays for remedial works?

-My flat is in a block which is eligible for a government grant or loan scheme to remove cladding from my building, do I still need an EWS1 form?
+My flat is in a block which is eligible for the government to pay the cost of removing the cladding, do I still need an EWS1 form?

-Following the new valuer guidance from RICS which is supported by the Government, valuers will adopt a risk-based approach to the use of EWS1 forms.
-We anticipate many lenders will implement this guidance which could see the number of EWS1 requests fall.
+Following the valuer guidance from RICS which is supported by the Government, valuers will adopt a risk-based approach to the use of EWS1 forms.
+Many lenders have implemented this guidance and the number of EWS1 requests has fallen significantly.
 However, this is a decision for each lender to make based on their own risk appetite.

 My building does not have cladding, do I need an EWS1 form?

 No. Generally, buildings which have neither cladding nor a combustible timber balcony do not, and have never, required an EWS1.
 However, there are some buildings which externally look to be brick or stone built, but in fact have a brick or stone slip external wall system which constitutes cladding.
 Some buildings also have decorative panels between windows / floors which might mean assessment is still needed.

 My lender has valued the flat I want to buy and agreed to give me a mortgage without an EWS1 form.
 Does that mean my building does not need remediation work?